JulioJu/aspnetScholarProject/README.md

 ## Improve Invoice (not done)

-* TODO TO IMPROVE CODE QUALITY AND EASIER ADD FUNCTIONALITIES UNDER for pages Customer/Edit and Customer/Create : ADD split the rendered view in three.
-EACH ONE SHOULD BE HAVE ITS OWN PARTIAL VIEW.
+* To improve code quality and easier add functionalities under for pages customer/edit and customer/create : split the rendered view in three.
+Each one should have its own partial view and it's own model
-    The model of each Partial view should be an array of view Model.
-    For instance,

-* Note
+* Note:
-    1. Create.cshtml.cs should contains
+    1. Create.cshtml.cs should contain
       ```cs
       public ArticleToBorrowViewModel { get; set; }
       ```
-    2. Edit.cshtml.cs (it inherits of Create.cshtml.cs) should contains:
+    2. Edit.cshtml.cs (it inherits of Create.cshtml.cs) should contain:
       ```cs
       public ArticleAlreadyBorrowedViewModel { get; set; }
       ```